Giving Advice ESL Games, Activities and Worksheets

 ESL Giving Advice Game - Speaking: Forming Sentences, Guessing - Group Work - Upper-intermediate (B2) - 30 minutes

-In this entertaining giving advice game, students offer advice and their classmates try to guess what the problem is.
-Students take it in turns to pick up a card, read the problem on the card and start giving advice for the problem.
-The other students listen and try to guess what the problem is.
+In this entertaining giving advice game, students give advice and their classmates try to guess what the problem is.
+In groups, students take turns picking up a card, reading the problem on the card and giving advice for it.
+The other students listen and guess the problem.
 The first student to state the problem wins and keeps the card.
-If no one manages to guess the problem after lots of advice has been given, the student giving the advice keeps the card.
+If no one manages to guess the problem after a lot of advice has been given, the student giving the advice keeps the card.
+The next student then picks up a card, and so on.
 The student with the most cards at the end of the game wins.

 Guess the Problem Preview